What is “Quality of Earnings”?

-According to a survey conducted by the Emory University, 94.7% of CFOs think that earnings are either very important or somewhat important for investors in valuing the company.
+According to a survey conducted by the Emory University, 94.7% of CFOs think that earnings are either very important or somewhat necessary for investors in valuing the company.
 It is difficult to define the quality of earnings and, although there are no definitive criteria by which to evaluate it, there are many factors that can be considered in assessing the earnings.

 - Taken as a whole, it can be summarized as the degree to which earnings are cash or noncash, recurring or nonrecurring, and based on precise measurement or estimates that are subject to change.

 - If a company has managed to increase its earnings every year by improving cost efficiencies or sales generated from a marketing campaign, that company would have a high-quality income.
-If a company’s earnings are linked to outside sources such as increasing commodity prices, then the company would be seen having a low quality of earnings.
+If a company’s earnings are linked to outside sources such as increasing commodity prices, then the company would be seen as having a low quality of earnings.

 - Also, a company may report a growth in sales, but this may be due to growing credit sales.
 Usually, analysts are not fond of loose credit policies and prefer organic growth in sales.
-A company may have high net income but at the same time, negative cash flows from operations.
+A company may have a high net income, but at the same time, negative cash flows from operations.
 This can be done through artificial means.